oneforawe/ai-vision-for-endoscopy/README.md

-# Object Detection in Endoscopy Images
+# Automated Analysis of Endoscopy Images
-This software uses machine learning (neural networks for computer vision object detection) to identify and highlight gastrointestinal abnormalities in endoscopy images.
+This software uses machine learning (neural networks for computer vision object detection) to analyze endoscopy images.
+It classifies images as being "normal" or "abnormal" (that is, containing a gastrointestinal abnormality such as blood, a polyp, or a lesion).
+(Later classifications: recognize the various kinds of abnormalities.
+Later analysis: identify and highlight the location of the abnormality within the image.)

 ## Contents of this repo
 - **source** : includes all source code for production